Janengethe/alx-low_level_programming/0x1C-makefiles/README.md

 > for compiling.
 Usage: `make [all/clean/oclean/fclean/re] -f [file]`
 > `make -f [file]` allows you to use file as a makefile.

+### Reference materials
+* Makefile for C program compilation and [How to create Makefile](https://www.includehelp.com/c-programming-questions/what-is-makefile.aspx)

 ### Files Descriptions
 * holberton.c ---- function that displays visual seahorse
 * main.c --------- program that holds above function